-Released the latest models of refractometers and density/specific gravity meters.
+Released the latest models of refractometers (RA-600 series).

 The Japanese Ministry of the Environment included the KEM’s simple dioxin analysis system in the notification law entitled “Simple Measurement Method for Dioxins in Flue Gas, Dust, and Cinders (Bioassay Method)” and mentioned the PCB analysis system in the “Simple Measurement Method Manual Related to Trace Quantity PCBs in Insulating Oil.”

 Released simple luminance measuring instrument (GSC-102).
 This is for maintenance and management of photoluminescence high-intensity guidance signs conforming to the Fire Service Law of Japan, This was evaluated by the Fire Equipment and Safety Center of Japan.

 Acquired JCSS agency accreditation for refractive index standard liquids and refractometers.

 Subsequent to density standard liquids and density/specific gravity meter in 2002, KEM was accredited as a JCSS calibration laboratory for refractive index standard liquids and refractometers in 2011.
 KEM was the first company in Japan compliant with the international mutual recognition agreement (MRA) regarding calibration of refractive index standard liquids and refractometers, and was also internationally recognized, thereby providing fundamental support for the reliability of test and measurement data.

 Honored with testimonials from Fukushima City and Hachinohe City for assistance during the 2011 Great East Japan Earthquake.

 Released automatic potentiometric titrator (AT-700) and multiple sample changer (CHA-700).